Object-Image Correspondence for Algebraic Curves under Projections: Reduction to the group-equivalence problem

-\begin{remark}[$\ap$ is a~homogeneous space] The map ${\Psi}:\left(\affp\right)\times\ap\to\ap$ def\/ined by~\eqref{product-action1} for $[P]\in\ap$ and $([A],[B])\in\affp$ is an action of the product group $\affp$ on the set of parallel projections~$\ap$.
+\begin{remark}[$\ap$ is a~homogeneous space] The map ${\Psi}:\left(\affp\right)\times\ap\to\ap$ defined by~\eqref{product-action1} for $[P]\in\ap$ and $([A],[B])\in\affp$ is an action of the product group $\affp$ on the set of parallel projections~$\ap$.
 Decomposition~\eqref{eq-pp-decomp} shows that this action is transitive.
 The stabilizer of the orthogonal projection $\stpa$ is a~$10$-dimensional group